 8 Common Nest Thermostat Issues

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - There is a delay notice on your Nest thermostat’s screen, like “heating is delayed for 2:30 minutes.”

-Our Professionals Can Solve Nest Thermostat Troubles
+Our Professionals Can Fix Nest Thermostat Troubles

 If you’ve tried Nest thermostat troubleshooting on your own but can’t fix the dilemma, a smart thermostat professional including one from Rescue Heating & Air can support you.
 We can identify the problem and add a C-wire, if necessary.

 Smart thermostats including the Nest are created to make your life simpler, through automatic energy-efficient programming and the option to keep an eye on settings while you’re out.
 It’s a time-consuming experience when yours won’t operate correctly, but our heating and cooling specialists at Rescue Heating & Air can take care of the problem in no time.

 If you’re experiencing strange heating and cooling behavior with your new Nest, give us a call at to request your appointment now.